|

 Estes, Roberta Alexander, sung and acted with Charles Williams, Gregg

-Baker, Florence Quivar in a Metropolitan production condcuted by James
+Baker, Florence Quivar in a 1985 Metropolitan production conducted by

-a historic performance in the sense that it was recorded more than two
+performance in the sense that it was recorded more than two decades

 Opera-Club.net,